 Comwave offers phone support in the EST time zone, from 9 AM till midnight during weekdays and on weekends from 10 to 6 PM.
 Phone Power offers technical support From 6 AM to 7 PM PST Monday through Friday and 10 AM to 4 PM PST on weekends.

 In the head to head comparisons, Comwave has consistently taken a beating from Phone Power.
-Comwave has some more work to do with their terms of service, cut down in using contracts and improving customer experience.
-Consumers reviews, shows Comwave having 65% negative reviews compared to Phone Power 93% positive.
+Comwave has some more work to do with its terms of service, cut down on using contracts, and improving customer experience.
+Consumers’ reviews, show Comwave having 65% negative reviews compared to Phone Power 91% positive.
 Based on the customer reviews Comwave gets is reasonable to conclude, what you get is NOT what you saw or thought.
 With that said and in this year’s comparison Phone Power is positioned as a better choice.